 Enjoy Our Outdoor Patio

-Enjoy our heated dog-friendly outdoor patio!
-A cheerful gathering place for family and friends by day, an ideal romantic dinner destination by night.
+Our dog-friendly heated outdoor patio is a cheerful gathering place for family and friends by day, and an ideal romantic dinner destination by night.
 Seats up to 35 for private parties.

 As Seen in Sunset Magazine

 “Dining has always been a dicey proposition in Half Moon Bay, the main options being high-end hotel fare or fried fish from a walk-up window.
 In March, two Italian immigrants opened Via Uno, where they installed a big wood-burning oven that turns out terrific pizzas.
 Try the capricciosa, with artichokes, mushrooms, olives, and Italian ham.
 Crisp-skinned grilled seabass on fennel is good too, especially when paired with a dry white from the Old World-heavy wine list.” -Tam Putnam